 What has led to the demise of this obviously beneficial practice?
 Cod liver oil is a food; it can’t be patented, it can’t be created in a laboratory; it can’t create millions for the drug companies.
 So interest in this wonderful superfood has naturally waned.
 But if you are basing your dietary habits on the principles of healthy nutritional diets, don’t hesitate to include cod liver oil-our recommended brands of cod liver oil–as a healthy and natural food source of critical vitamins so lacking in modern diets.

 Sally Fallon, President

 The Weston A. Price Foundation

-- Dr. Ron’s: a great place to purchase Blue Ice High Vitamin and Fermented Cod Liver oil.
-I also like Dr. Ron’s line of additive-free supplements, which is my favorite line and one of the few supplement companies I trust.
+- Wolf River Naturals: a great place to purchase Blue Ice High Vitamin and Fermented Cod Liver oil.
+Wolf River Naturals also sells Dr. Ron’s line of additive-free supplements, which is my favorite line and one of the few supplement companies I trust.